KevinAbrahamRepo/Data-Analytics-Projects/README.md

 # Data-Analytics-Projects

 Included in this repo are some interesting data manipulation and modelling projects that I worked on over the last few months.
 All analysis was performed in **python (Jupyter Notebook)**.
 Below is a brief introduction to each of the projects included.
-For more information, please go into the sub-folders.
-Always looking to improve exising code and extend current functionality!
+For more information on the individual projects including some interesting finds during exploratory analysis, please go into the sub-folders.
+Also looking to improve exising code and extend current functionality so if anyones got interesting ideas or suggestions for future work, please do let me know!

 ## Projects using Supervised Learning Models: